CTPSSTAFF/modx-prototype-1/GETTING_STARTED.md

 ## Running a MoDX Jupyter Notebook

 To launch a particular MoDX Jupyter notebook, perform the following steps:
-1. In the 'file browser' tab created in your web browser in the previous step, navigate to the folder containing the Jupyter notebook you want to run
+1. In the 'file browser' tab created in your web browser in the previous step, navigate to the folder containing the Jupyter notebook you want to run.
-2. Click on the name of the notebook you wish to run
+2. Click on the name of the notebook you wish to run.
-3. In a few moments, the notebook will launch in a _new_ tab in your web browser
+3. In a few moments, the notebook will launch in a _new_ tab in your web browser.
 4. To run the __entire__ notebook (i.e., all the cells in it), select __Cell > Run All__ from the menu at the top of the page.
 4. 1. _This is not recommended for brand-new users or those who expect to be making changes to the notebook._
 5. To run the notebook __one cell at time__ :